-In 2019, consultations and engagement with a wide range of central and local stakeholders, continued.
+In 2020, consultations and engagement with a wide range of central and local stakeholders, continued.

-For the Banje and Moglice hydro power projects, agreements on mitigating measures and compensation for extra activities during the construction phase had been implemented.
+For the Banja and Moglicë hydropower plant, agreements on mitigating measures and compensation for extra activities continue to be implemented even after the completion of the construction phase.